 I think that is a great idea.
 The learners will get all the positives of sitting with new people and they can still take their toys with them if they so choose.
 Ross

 Even in the most active classes, I think it is good to not let the tables get too overgrown with items that are just there for kinesthetic stimulation.
-If I have nothing else going on in the class, I will have just one item (koosh ball, stuffed toy or set of pipe cleaners) per participant, and I often set them as a group in the middle front of the table so that only those who want to play can disburse them.
+If I have nothing else going on in the class, I will have just one item (koosh ball, stuffed toy or set of pipe cleaners) per participant.
+I often set them as a group in the middle front of the table so that only those who want to play can disburse them.

 I always think it is most effective if kinesthetic items are tied to actual learning.
 In that case, you may want to keep them off to the side (but maybe in view) or even hidden until you are ready to use them.
 Even if they are out from the beginning, people tend to not get so put off by them, because they realize they have a purpose other than creating visual noise.